spuddermax/linux-volume-osd/README.md

 ## Version History

 ### Version 2.1
+- Updated features of volume adjuster script `./lowvolume.sh` to allow precise volume control between 0.1% and 100%
+- Changed default font of OSD to Ubuntu

+### Version 2.0.1
 - Added `--start` parameter to initialize the server without displaying a window (useful for initialization at startup to avoid initial display lag)

 ### Version 2.0